change0z/Web-Server/README.md

 ## 🌟 Vision

 *"Democracy is not a spectator sport.
 It requires active participation, fair processes, and transparent systems.
-DemocraVote provides the technological foundation for elections that truly represent the will of the people."*
+ClearBallot provides the technological foundation for elections that truly represent the will of the people."*

 ---

-**DemocraVote** - *Where every vote counts, every voice matters, and democracy thrives.*
+**ClearBallot** - *Where every vote counts, every voice matters, and democracy thrives.*